 There is a lot of talk in organisations about competences - as in "High Performance Management Competences" and so forth.
 Being competent is of course very important - we need to have the skills and motivation necessary to do our work.
 But there is a paradox: if we are never willing to be incompetent then we can never grow, develop or change, nor will we ever achieve excellence.

 Successful influencers know how to use their presence to have an impact on others.
 They are able to create an energetic field which affects those included in it.

-All the Good-to-Great companies had a Hedgehog Concept - a simple, crystalline concept that guided all their efforts and which was based on deep understanding about three factors: what you can be best in the world at; what drives your economic engine; and what you are deeply passionate about:
+Jim Collins showed that Good-to-Great companies (average companies that then out-performed the market) had a Hedgehog Concept - a simple, crystalline concept that guided all their efforts and which was based on deep understanding about three factors: what you can be best in the world at; what drives your economic engine; and what you are deeply passionate about.

 People are often unaware of their particular strengths, often dismissing them saying "But anyone could do that" and not realising that what come easily to them others may struggle to do.
 Helping people be clear about their strengths helps them be better at playing to those strengths - but also its important to realise there are different types of strengths: Realised Strengths, Unrealised Strengths, Learned Behaviours and Weaknesses.